ai4mi/acml2022-ml4mi-workshop/index.md

 **Accept/Reject notification**: Dec 2, 2022

 **Publication**:
-The accepted papers will be published in the workshop’s webpage as proceedings.
+The accepted papers will be published in the workshop’s webpage.

 **Awards**: The best and the runner-up papers will be awarded **500$** and **300$**, respectively.